Quaker Oats Company

 The Quaker Oats Company, known as Quaker, is an American food conglomerate based in Chicago, Illinois.
 As Quaker Mill Company, the company was founded in 1877 in Ravenna, Ohio.
-In 1881, Henry Crowell bought the company and launched a national advertising campaign for Quaker Oats.
+In 1881, Henry Parsons Crowell bought the company and launched a national advertising campaign for Quaker Oats.

 In 1911, the company acquired the Great Western Cereal Company.
 The iconic cylindrical package was introduced in 1915.
 The company's logo, which depicts a Quaker man, has had several iterations.

 In 1983, Quaker acquired Stokely-Van Camp, Inc., the maker of Van Camp's and Gatorade.
 In 2001, PepsiCo bought Quaker Oats for $14 billion, primarily to acquire the Gatorade brand.

 History

 Precursor miller companies

 In the 1850s, Ferdinand Schumacher and Robert Stuart founded oat mills.
 Schumacher founded the German Mills American Oatmeal Company in Akron, Ohio, and Stuart founded the North Star Mills in Hearst, Ontario, then part of Rupert's Land.
 In 1870, Schumacher ran his first known cereal advertisement in the Akron Beacon Journal newspaper.
 In 1877, the Quaker Mill Company of Ravenna, Ohio, was founded.

 According to some accounts, Quaker Mill partner Henry Seymour came up with the brand name after discovering an encyclopedia article about Quakers.
 He stated that the qualities describing Quakers, such as integrity, honesty, and purity, were traits that he wanted customers to associate with the company's product.
 According to the company, William Heston also said that he had selected the name.
 Quaker Mill Company held the trademark on the Quaker name.
-In Ravenna, Ohio, on September 4, 1877, Henry Seymour of the Quaker Mill Company applied for the first trademark for a breakfast cereal — "a figure of a man in 'Quaker garb'".
+In Ravenna, Ohio, on September 4, 1877, Henry Seymour of the Quaker Mill Company applied for the first trademark for a breakfast cereal—"a figure of a man in 'Quaker garb'".

 In 1879, John Stuart and his son Robert joined with George Douglas to form Imperial Mill and set up their operation in Chicago, Illinois.
-In 1881, Henry Parsons Crowell bought the Quaker Mill Company; the following year, he launched the first national magazine advertising campaign for breakfast cereal, introducing a cereal box that made it possible to buy in quantities other than bulk.
-He also bought the bankrupt Quaker Oat Mill Company in Ravenna and held the key positions of general manager, president and chairman of the company from 1888 until late 1943, becoming known as the cereal tycoon.
+In 1881, Henry Parsons Crowell bought the Quaker Mill Company; the following year, he launched the first national magazine advertising campaign for breakfast cereal, introducing a cereal box that made buying in quantities other than bulk possible.
+He also bought the bankrupt Quaker Oat Mill Company in Ravenna and held the key positions of general manager, president, and chairman of the company from 1888 until late 1943, becoming known as the cereal tycoon.
 He donated more than 70% of his wealth to the Crowell Trust.

 In 1888, the American Cereal Company was formed by the merger of seven major oat millers.
 Ferdinand Schumacher became president, Henry Crowell the general manager, and John Stuart the secretary-treasurer.
-In 1889, the American Cereal Company introduced the half-ounce trial size and, as a promotion, distributed one to every home in Portland, Oregon, via boys on bicycles.
+In 1889, the American Cereal Company introduced the half-ounce trial size, and as a promotion, distributed one to every home in Portland, Oregon, via boys on bicycles.
 Later, this promotion was extended to other cities.
 A second promotion involved placing dinner plates within the then-regular (not round) boxes of oats.